Swedish intervention in the Thirty Years' War: The Elbe

 The Rheingrave's attack was successful, and he managed to take Burgstall and seize all of the baggage.
 The column led by the king reached Rheindorf to find that Tilly had received news of the two other engagements and prepared his army and got it into line.
 Despite the fact that there were only 300 men on hand with the king, the king lead a charge right into the regiment and smashed it.
 At one point, the king had driven his horse into the action and was surrounded.
 His life was saved by a loyal captain.

 Tilly opted to retreat at this point, and moved his army south back to Tangermünde.
 Horn subsequently arrived with 9,000 reinforcements to Rathenow, which caused Tilly, for fear of being taken in flank, to move his army back to Wolmirstedt.
 Between 5 and 8 August, the day on which Tilly retreated, he had lost 6,000 men, in addition to desertions that took place after the defeat at Rheindorf.

-The consequences of Tilly's resounding had victory at Magdeburg had been nullified.
+The consequences of Tilly's resounding victory at Magdeburg had been nullified.
 He had not seized on the moment and taken advantage of his victory to drive the Swedish back into their German held possessions.
 None of the territorial losses that had been sustained by the Catholic League and the Habsburgs and been compensated.
 Despite the strategic drawback and moral consequences that the Swedes faced with the fall Magdeburg, they had increased their grip on Germany and had achieved one of their primary objectives, securing the southern Baltic coast.